 You don’t have to rely on guessing which cards you share through DNA testing.
 The more “cards” (genes) that are examined the more accurate the testing.
 Most half-sibling tests only examine 16 markers.
 Using the example above you can see that there may be many genes missed and it would be hard to obtain an accurate result.
-Bio-Gene DNA can perform low marker tests like these, but we won’t.
+Journey Genetic Testing can perform low marker tests like these, but we won’t.
 We insist on performing higher marker testing for more accurate results.

 If either of the mother’s DNA is available to test, we encourage you to include her DNA sample at no additional charge (if included in the original order).
 We will use the DNA from the mother’s sample to eliminate that portion of DNA in one or more of the potential siblings and the focus on the paternal DNA that is left to determine the relationship.